hpc-gridware/clusterscheduler/source/scripts/dtrace/README-dtrace.txt

    Understanding the bottlenecks of distributed systems is crucial for performance tuning.
-The script $SGE_ROOT/util/dtrace/monitor.sh allows a Grid Engine master be monitored, if Solaris 10 dtrace(1) can be used.
+The script $SGE_ROOT/util/dtrace/monitor.sh allows a Cluster Scheduler master be monitored, if Solaris 10 dtrace(1) can be used.

-   Monitor.sh measures throughput-relevant data of your running Grid Engine master and compiles this data into few indices that are printed in a single-line view per interval with columns below.
+   Monitor.sh measures throughput-relevant data of your running Cluster Scheduler master and compiles this data into few indices that are printed in a single-line view per interval with columns below.